Interpreting Steepeners and Flatteners

 Bear Steepener:

-The durable lesson: A steepener trade profits in both scenarios, but your broader portfolio behaves very differently.
+What matters here: A steepener trade profits in both scenarios, but your broader portfolio behaves very differently.
 Bull steepeners feel good (stocks up, bonds recovering).
 Bear steepeners feel bad (stocks wobbly, everyone worried about fiscal sustainability).
-Know which regime you're in.
+Know which regime you’re in.

 Historical Patterns: When Curves Steepen vs. Flatten